-- 3. At a minimum, all resulting infrastructure must be designed to meet 5-year future projections of anticipated usage for the public at the proposed public stations.
+- All projects must be: publicly accessible 24/7; incorporate roadway signage compliant with the FAST Act1; offer an open and common payment platform; feature standardized nozzles and connectors; be co-located with convenient consumer amenities at safe locations; and provide travelers with measures of assurance that the fuel with be available during their planned stop. - 3.
+At a minimum, all projects must be designed to meet 5-year future projections of anticipated usage for the public at the proposed public stations.
 The project should be designed for ease of expansion and flexibility to comply with the changing market conditions, to the extent they can be predicted.
 Applicants must detail their usage projections, implementation strategy, and plans for expansion and flexibility in the application. - 4.
 All projects must be sited within 5 roadway miles of the eligible corridor segment. - 5.
 All projects must be completed within 24 months of the grant award.
 Depending on the fuel type proposed and application details, a project may consist of a single public station, or a series of public stations within an eligible highway corridor (or multiple corridors) in Pennsylvania. - 6.
 All projects must have measurable environmental benefits for Pennsylvania.